Office: Workspaces

 Open office: an open workspace for more than ten people; suitable for activities that demand frequent communication or routine activities that need relatively little concentration.

 Team space: a semi-enclosed workspace for two to eight people; suitable for teamwork which demands frequent internal communication and a medium level of concentration.

 Cubicle: a semi-enclosed workspace for one person; suitable for activities that demand medium concentration and medium interaction.

-Office Pod: ideal for fostering privacy in today's bustling open-plan offices.
-It provides a cost-effective and efficient way to ensure privacy and continuity during conversations, calls, and video conferences.
+Office Pod: for fostering privacy in open-plan offices.
+It provides a cost-effective way to ensure privacy and continuity during conversations, calls, and video conferences.